Getting Started

 Particular Service Platform architecture

 The details of each component are discussed below.
 A Particular Service Platform-based system consists of several NServiceBus endpoints.
 Endpoints are logical entities that perform business operations.
-They communicate with each other using messages (via queues).
-They also forward messages to ServiceControl for auditing.
+They communicate with each other using messages (via queues) and forward messages to ServiceControl for auditing.
 ServiceControl stores this audit trail and provides integration points for ServicePulse and ServiceInsight.
 ServicePulse provides monitoring and recoverability for production systems.
-ServiceInsight provides debugging and visualization into how the system works.
+ServiceInsight provides debugging and visualization of how the system works.

 NServiceBus - where it all begins